hpc-io/prov-io/README.md

 # PROV-IO

 ---
 PROV-IO is an I/O-centric provenance management framework for scientific data.
-It provides an interface for data provenance tracking and it stores data provenance as RDF triples.
+It provides an interface for data provenance tracking and stores data provenance as RDF triples.
 [PROV-IO data model](https://github.com/hpc-io/prov-io/blob/master/doc/provio-latest.png) follows [W3C PROV-DM](https://www.w3.org/TR/prov-dm/).
 PROV-IO can be used to track HDF5 application's provenance by utilizing [HDF5 vol-provenance connector](https://github.com/hpc-io/vol-provenance).
 We have tested PROV-IO on Ubuntu 18.04, Redhat 8 (Samsung supercomputer) and Cray Linux (Cori@NERSC/LBNL).

 ## Publications
 Please cite the following paper if you use PROV-IO:  <br />